RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Results

 It is already seen that the proposed algorithm can find relation-based biclusters with better accuracy as compared to other algorithms for the datasets as it is seen from Table \ref{accures} and Figures \ref{barNL}-\ref{barOverlap}.
 In this section, we discuss some of the observed properties of the proposed algorithm.

 The proposed algorithm is invariant to scaling, translation and linear transforms because neither bin length nor estimated densities are affected by these transforms.
-Theoretically, the procedure is not invariant to arbitrary order-preserving transforms, as such transforms may result in changed density.
-We compare the accuracy for ``Base'' dataset and its various transforms by applying two-tailed t-test.
-We find that there is no significant difference ($p-value$ threshold is 0.01) in performance of RelDenClu for ``Scaled'', ``Translated'', ``Linear Transform'',``Square'', ``Exponential'', ``Point Proportion'' and ``Permutations'' datasets.
+Theoretically, the procedure is not invariant to arbitrary order-preserving transforms, which may change the density of the observations.
+We compare the accuracy for ``Base'' dataset and its various transforms by applying two-tailed $\textit{t-test}$.
+We find that there is no significant difference ($\textit{p-value}$ threshold is 0.01) in performance of RelDenClu for ``Scaled'', ``Translated'', ``Linear Transform'',``Square'', ``Exponential'', ``Point Proportion'' and ``Permutations'' datasets.
 As compared to ``Base'' dataset the performance has improved for ``Cluster Proportion'' dataset because repetition of observations in the bicluster increases the probability of its identification as high density region.
-Both for ``Base'' and ``Normal'' datasets adding noise causes the accuracy to reduce i.e., the accuracies for ``Noisy uniform'' and ``Noisy Normal'' datasets are significantly lower than ``Base'' and ``Normal'' datasets, respectively.
+The accuracies for ``Noisy uniform'' and ``Noisy Normal'' datasets are significantly lower than ``Base'' and ``Normal'' datasets, respectively.
 However, as compared to other algorithms RelDenClu still has better accuracy.